uclaacm/hackschool-f18/session-3-backend-api/README.md

 * Right click on any page, then click `Inspect`.
 Or just <kbd>Command Option i</kbd> on Mac, <kbd>Ctrl Shift J</kbd> on Windows.

-* Open the networking tab in the Developer console.
+* Open the network tab in the Chrome DevTools.

 * Go to `www.google.com`